 School Service Hours

 Each family is responsible for contributing 10 School Service Hours each school year.
 Opportunities include, but are not limited to substitute teaching, volunteer in classroom with craft project, educational presentation, family helping day, run a fundraiser, help with date night, small carpentry project, clean windows etc. You have until the last day in may to provide your Service Hours.
 If you prefer, you can pay choose to "buy out" and pay for your hours rather than doing the work.
-The cost is $30 per hour totalling $300.
+The cost is $30 per hour, totaling $300.
 A Service Hour Log is kept in the Policies and Procedures Handbook in the front section.
 This binder lives on the shelf above the Parent Folders.

 Tuition can be paid in full, two equal installments, four equal installments, or ten equal installments.
 There will be a $25 fee for any returned checks.
 Tuition is not prorated for absences from the school, including vacations.
 A two-week notice is required prior to withdrawal during the school year.
-Parents are responsible for tuition during this time.
+You are responsible for tuition during this time.